CoSunshine/CoSunshine.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "2023"
+title: "Teaching experience 2"
 collection: teaching
-type: "Undergraduate course"
+type: "Workshop"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University of Queensland, School of Electrical Engineering and Computer Science"
+venue: "University 1, Department"
-date: 2023
+date: 2015-01-01
-location: "Brisbane, Australia"
+location: "City, Country"
 ---

-COMP3320 - Vulnerability Assessment and Penetration Testing
+This is a description of a teaching experience.
+You can use markdown like any other post.

 Heading 1
 ======